ashrf288/data-structures-and-algorithms/python/challenges/trees/README.md

 ## Feature Tasks

-[]Write the following method for the Binary Tree class
+[x]Write the following method for the Binary Tree class

-[]find maximum value
+[x]find maximum value

-[]Arguments: none
+[x]Arguments: none

-[]Returns: number
+[x]Returns: number

-[]Find the maximum value stored in the tree.
+[x]Find the maximum value stored in the tree.
 You can assume that the values stored in the Binary Tree will be numeric.

+[x] write unit test

 ## Approach & Efficiency